blogs

 Best for: Enterprise teams that need a self-hosted, AI-assisted data preparation platform independent of a specific cloud

-While Google Cloud Dataprep is the Google-hosted version, Trifacta also offers a standalone enterprise deployment for organizations that need cloud-agnostic or on-premise data preparation.
+While Google Cloud Dataprep is the Google-hosted version, Trifacta, now part of Alteryx following its 2022 acquisition, also offers a standalone enterprise deployment for organizations that need cloud-agnostic or on-premise data preparation.
 The ML-assisted transformation suggestion engine and data quality profiling are available across both versions.

 Key features: ML-assisted transformation suggestions · Visual wrangling interface · Data quality profiling · Multi-cloud deployment options · Collaboration features for data teams